exoplatform/exo-documentation/docs/Configuration.rst

        Instructions on how to enable/disable an activity type from posting on streams.

+    -  :ref:`Enabling/Disabling Activity link preview <Configuration.ActivityLinkPreview>`
+       Instructions on how to enable/disable link preview in activity.

     -  :ref:`Configure spaces administration group <SpacesAdministration>`
        How to define spaces administrators groups.